 While the prices of the Norwegian Drink Packages are higher than comparable plans offered by other cruise lines such as Carnival Cruise Line and Royal Caribbean International, NCL has recently been running promotions in which the Ultimate Drink Package is a free perk with booking.

-Looking at the value we got from the free Norwegian Drink Packages, it was a smart upgrade.
 While we didn’t drink enough to cover the costs of “buying” the drink package, going with a better cabin to get the free perk (the drink package) was surely a better investment all around.
-We did still have to pay the 18% service charge even though we got the package as a free perk, but we still saved hundreds.

-Are Norwegian Drink Packages worth it?
+Are Norwegian Drink Packages worth it in 2018?
 Based on our alcohol consumption, they are not a good value if you are paying the full price of the package.
 But, if you get the package as a complimentary perk with your room, or a modest cabin upgrade, then yes, the drink packages are a great value.

 Do you think the Norwegian Drink Packages are a good value?
 How did you make out with a drink package?
 Drop us an anchor below to tell us your experiences with these packages on an NCL sailing.